Singapore dividend market hub

 Why Singapore matters for dividend investors

 The main reference point is Straits Times Index.
-Country-level yield only tells part of the story, so it helps to compare market averages with the actual companies paying those dividends.
+The dated benchmark yield only tells part of the story, so compare it with the businesses and sectors producing distributions.

 Explore this market